 For all written notifications to the Commission required of the permittee by this permit, the permittee shall keep and make available a copy of each such notification under the same conditions as self-monitoring data are required to be kept and made available.
 Except for information required for TPDES permit applications, effluent data, including effluent data in permits, draft permits and permit applications, and other information specified as not confidential in 30 TAC §§ 1.5(d), any information submitted pursuant to this permit may be claimed as confidential by the submitter.
-Any such claim must be asserted in the manner prescribed in the application form or by stamping the words confidential business information on each page containing such information.
-If no claim is made at the time of submission, information may be made available to the public without further notice.
+Any such claim must be asserted in the manner prescribed in the application form or by stamping the words confidential business information may be made available to the public without further notice.
 If the Commission or Executive Director agrees with the designation of confidentiality, the TCEQ will not provide the information for public inspection unless required by the Texas Attorney General or a court pursuant to an open records request.
 If the Executive Director does not agree with the designation of confidentiality, the person submitting the information will be notified.